archaeogeek/wps-pgrouting-workshop/GettingStarted/HelloWorld.md

 ## The .zcfg file

-In the file manager, navigate to the /usr/lib/cgi-bin directory and open the file 'Hello.zcfg' in a text editor.
+In the file manager, navigate to the /usr/lib/cgi-bin directory and right-click the file 'Hello.zcfg' then open it in medit.
 You'll see that it looks something like the following:

     [Hello]
      Title = Return a hello message.